Freedom From Rosacea

 Oversensitive Facial Blood Vessels

-Oversensitive blood vessels in the face are linked to conditions like rosacea or frequent flushing, can be managed through natural solutions.
+Oversensitive blood vessels in the face are linked to conditions like Rosacea or frequent flushing, can be managed through natural solutions.
 These strategies focus on reducing inflammation, strengthening the blood vessels, and calming the skin.
 However I want to mention standard medical treatments too as some may be ok short term, this is about freedom and information and you choosing.
-Focus on foods that reduce inflammation and strengthen blood vessels: Whole foods berries and dark leafy greens to support vascular health.
+Focus on foods that reduce inflammation and strengthen blood vessels: Whole foods, berries and dark leafy greens to support vascular health.
 Omega-3 Fatty Acids found in wild salmon, flaxseed, and walnuts, to reduce inflammation.
 Vitamin C: Strengthens capillaries and reduces redness.
+Liposomal Vitamin C is highly recommended due to better absorption.
 Vitamin K: Improves blood clotting and vessel integrity, helpful in reducing redness.
 Rutin (Bioflavonoid): Found in buckwheat, strengthens blood vessels and reduces capillary fragility.
 Horse Chestnut Extract: Contains aescin, which helps tone blood vessels.
 Cold Compresses: Applying a cool compress during flare-ups can calm inflammation and reduce vessel dilation.
 Niacinamide: Reduces redness and improves skin barrier function.
 (I will go into real depth on this later) Aloe Vera & Chamomile: Both calm irritation and supports skin healing.
 Facial Massage: Gentle lymphatic drainage massage can improve circulation and reduce pressure on superficial blood vessels.
 Aloe Vera & Chamomile: Both calm irritation and supports skin healing.
 Facial Massage: Gentle lymphatic drainage massage can improve circulation and reduce pressure on superficial blood vessels.

 Strengthening the Immune System